Gloria Arellanes: National Chicano Moratorium

-Chicano Moratorium march of August 29th, 1970
+Chicano Moratorium march of August 29, 1970

-In preparation for what came to be the largest march by the Chicano Moratorium, with between 20,000 to 30,000 participants, Arellanes enjoyed her heavy involvement in its planning.
+In preparation for what came to be the largest march by the Chicano Moratorium, with between 20,000 and 30,000 participants, Arellanes enjoyed her heavy involvement in its planning.
 On the Moratorium Committee Arellanes would handle clerical work like taking phone calls and also outreach in the North California Bay Area region.
 She traveled to the Bay Area to motivate Northern Californian Chicanos to participate in the Moratorium and to community centers in East L.A. to hand out flyers.
 In her tasks of managing attendance, Arellanes connected thousands of out-of-state attendees with housing accommodations for the moratorium.

 The march of August 29, 1970, in the chaos that ensued with the police intervention, resulted in arrests and deaths that drove Arellanes away from participating in the moratorium.
-After having an experience as a target of a tear gas cannister, Arellanes fled from the stage of the demonstration and went back to the Brown Beret Office.
+After having an experience as a target of a tear gas canister, Arellanes fled from the stage of the demonstration and went back to the Brown Beret Office.
 This event marked the end of Arellanes' involvement with the Moratorium Committee and the Chicano Movement altogether.